Free Shipping with Orders Over $150 (excludes orders with D8 products)

 Delta 8 Distillate

 Also called Delta 8, “weed light,” or “diet THC,” this powerful cannabinoid is a fairly new discovery.
 It’s somewhat of an in-between THC and CBD, providing mild psychoactive effects when ingested (not when used on skin).
 The US Cannabis Council reports on D8 to be less potent than THC, but can still provide notable effects.
 As always, it depends on the dose and the individual taking it.
-In our CBD topicals, D8 Distillate is used because of its potential to alleviate pain.
+In our CBD topicals, D8 Distillate is included for its potential to support soothing comfort in targeted areas.
 However, since it is being applied to the skin and doesn't enter the bloodstream, it does not have any psychoactive effects.
 You get all the benefits without the "floaty" feeling!

 Other Ingredients